MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 ### Required attributes

-The following must be supplied with the exact column headers in the .csv upload, of which PersonId and ManagerId are not case sensitive, but the other text attributes are.
+The following must be supplied with the exact column headers in the .csv upload, of which PersonId and ManagerId are not case sensitive, but Organization is.

+* EffectiveDate
 * PersonId
-* EffectiveDate
-* LevelDesignation (case sensitive)
 * ManagerId
 * Organization (case sensitive)

 >[!Note]
->The names of these required attributes are reserved, which means that you cannot use them as the names of [custom attributes](#custom-attributes).
+>The names of these required attributes are reserved and cannot be used as the names of any new [custom attributes](#custom-attributes).

 ### Reserved optional attributes

-These are reserved column headers for attributes that are currently used only to filter and group data.
-As indicated, FunctionType and SupervisorIndicator are case sensitive.
+These are reserved column headers for attributes that are currently used to calculate, filter, and group data.
+As indicated, FunctionType, LevelDesignation, and SupervisorIndicator are case sensitive.
+LevelDesignation is used to calculate Redundant and Low quality meeting hours metrics, which won’t be available if LevelDesignation is not uploaded.

 |  Attribute  |Case sensitive? |  If used, does a validation<p>threshold apply? | Can be used as the name of a<p>[custom attribute](#custom-attributes)? |
 | ------------- | ---- | ---- | ---- | ---- |